 Tai chi is a daily practice of bathing in similarities for a period of time.
 Hard, intense focus on what is the same.
 Continual work to reproduce and remove or stamp out difference.
 This gives us two options when interpreting an emotionally charged situation where the average person only has one.

 The average person has a reaction while we have a choice.
 A choice that we have practiced for and earned.
 We possess tools to step out of situations that are emotional or cloaked with our own experience and observe them objectively.
+This includes limiting beliefs that hold us back and are hidden from us.
 Because we are programming ourselves with the repetition of the tai chi form to consider all the ways things are similar or different.

 We are not special, we have just put our time in.
 Just as daily intense learning of Spanish gives you the option to respond to a situation in two languages, you can respond with two points of view.